Contents Tour Biographies Celebs Links

 Figure 2

-Low output impedance (30/50 ohms) permits the use of 639 microphones at a great distance from the associated amplifying equipment without danger of increased noise, hum pickup, or deterioration in the quality of the transmitted signal.
-Each 639 microphone is supplied with a zippered plastic bag which covers and protects the microphone when not in use.
+Low output impedance (30/50 ohms) permits the use of 639 mics at a great distance from the associated amplifying equipment without danger of increased noise, hum pickup, or deterioration in the quality of the transmitted signal.
+Each 639 mic is supplied with a zippered bag which covers and protects it when not in use.

 Text and illustrations above are from Western Electric 639A and 639B